amida-tech/orange-api/docs/src/user.md

     + password (string, required) - the password of the new user
     + first_name (string, optional) - the first name of the new user
     + last_name (string, optional) - the last name of the new user
+    + phone (string, optional) - the phone number of the new user

 + Request
     + Body